Tearsheet

 Chris McGurk, Chairman of the Board & Chief Executive Officer

-Christopher J. McGurk has served as Cineverse's Chief Executive Officer and Chairman of the Board since January 2011.
-Prior to Cineverse, he founded and served as Chief Executive Officer of Overture Films from 2006 to 2010, and was also CEO of Anchor Bay Entertainment, which distributed Overture Films' products.
-From 1999 to 2005, he was Vice Chairman of the Board and Chief Operating Officer of Metro-Goldwyn-Mayer Inc. (MGM), where he was the lead operating executive until MGM was sold for approximately $5 billion to a consortium of investors.
-His career also includes executive roles at Universal Pictures as President and Chief Operating Officer from 1996 to 1999, and at The Walt Disney Studios from 1988 to 1996, where he served as Studios Chief Financial Officer and President of The Walt Disney Motion Picture Group.
+Christopher J. McGurk has been the Chief Executive Officer and Chairman of the Board of Cineverse since January 2011.
+He founded and served as the Chief Executive Officer of Overture Films from 2006 until 2010, and was also the Chief Executive Officer of Anchor Bay Entertainment, which distributed Overture Films' products.
+From 1999 to 2005, Mr. McGurk was Vice Chairman of the Board and Chief Operating Officer of Metro-Goldwyn-Mayer Inc. (“MGM”), acting as the company's lead operating executive until MGM was sold for approximately $5 billion to a consortium of investors.
+He also held various executive capacities at Universal Pictures, including President and Chief Operating Officer, from 1996 to 1999, and at The Walt Disney Studios, where he served in several senior executive roles, including Studios Chief Financial Officer and President of The Walt Disney Motion Picture Group from 1988 to 1996.

 Mark Lindsey, Chief Financial Officer